 It is not uncommon to lose money through investments or the stock market, but if your losses were caused due to stockbroker negligence, misconduct, or fraud of any kind, you can seek recovery of these losses in arbitration.
 The Financial Industry Regulatory Authority (FINRA) is responsible for overseeing cases of financial advisor or brokerage firm misconduct, and may be willing to hear your case.

-At Wolper Law Firm, your qualified securities arbitration lawyer is prepared to fight for full financial recovery on your behalf.
+At Wolper Law Firm, P.A., your qualified securities arbitration lawyer is prepared to fight for full financial recovery on your behalf.
 We have zero tolerance for securities fraud and will do everything possible to ensure that the party responsible for your losses is compelled to pay you restitution for what they put you through.

 What is Securities Arbitration?

 Securities arbitration is the opportunity that wronged investors have to hold their negligent or fraudulent financial advisors, brokers, and firms accountable for their investment losses.
 FINRA is responsible for overseeing these types of cases and will have a panel of arbitrators hear your case after reviewing your complaint.

 If your losses were less than $100,000, your case will be heard by just one arbitrator, but if they exceeded $100,000, a panel of three arbitrators will be assigned to your case.
 You can think of securities arbitration the same way you might think of court in that both parties will have the chance to present their case.

 You will have the opportunity to provide evidence to support that your broker is liable for your losses, and the broker and their firm will likely deny the claims or try to settle before a decision can be made.
 Your securities arbitration lawyer will advise you accordingly, depending on the circumstances of your case.